Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in 2+1 flavor lattice QCD

 \subsection{Lattice setup}

-The calculations are carried out on the ensembles generated by the HotQCD Collaboration in \cite{HotQCD:2014kol,Bazavov:2017dsy,Altenkort:2023oms} using 2+1 flavor HISQ action \cite{Follana:2006rc} and tree-level improved L$\ddot{\mathrm{u}}$scher-Weisz gauge action \cite{Luscher:1984xn,Luscher:1985zq}.
-Ten large $\beta$ values are employed ranging from 7.030 to 8.400 in this study.
-The details are summarized in Tab.\ref{tab:param-zeroT}.
-In all cases, the strange quark mass $m_s$ is tuned to match the mass of the fictitious unmixed pseudo scalar meson $\eta_s$\footnote{Note that $\eta_s$ is not the physical $\eta$ meson composed of light quarks $\bar{u}\gamma_5u+\bar{d}\gamma_5d$, but a fictitious unmixed pseudo scalar meson composed of strange quark $\bar{s}\gamma_5s$, see \cite{HotQCD:2014kol} for more discussion.} to 695 MeV, close to its physical value 685.8 MeV.
-The light quarks are degenerate $m_u=m_d=m_l$.
-In the first block of Tab.\ref{tab:param-zeroT} ($7.03\leq \beta \leq 7.825$), the light quark masses are fixed as a fraction of the strange quark mass $m_s/m_l=20$, slightly above the physical ratio $m_s/m_l=27.3$.
+The calculations are carried out on the ensembles generated by the HotQCD Collaboration in Refs. \cite{HotQCD:2014kol,Bazavov:2017dsy,Altenkort:2023oms} using 2+1 flavor HISQ action \cite{Follana:2006rc} and tree-level improved L$\ddot{\mathrm{u}}$scher-Weisz gauge action \cite{Luscher:1984xn,Luscher:1985zq}.
+Seventeen different values of the lattice gauge coupling $\beta=10/g_0^2$ are employed in this study, ranging from 6.423 to 8.400.
+The calculations have been performed for the strange quark mass, $m_s$ close to its physical value, while the degenerate light quark masses were fixed to be either $m_s/m_l=20$ or $m_s/m_l=5$.
+For the largest $\beta$ value additional gauge configurations have been generated to improve the determinations of the gradient flow scales.
+The details are summarized in Tab.~\ref{tab:param-zeroT}.
+In the first block of Tab.~\ref{tab:param-zeroT} ($6.423\leq \beta \leq 7.825$), the light quark masses are fixed as a fraction of the strange quark mass $m_s/m_l=20$, slightly above the physical ratio $m_s/m_l=27.3$.
 This corresponds to a pion mass of about 160 MeV in the continuum limit.
-In the second block ($8.000\leq \beta \leq 8.400$) the light quark mass is even larger and follows $m_s/m_l=5$, corresponding to a pion mass of around 320 MeV.
-In all cases, the temporal extents are chosen such that the corresponding temperatures are well below the crossover temperature to eliminate the thermal effects.
-The ensembles at different $\beta$ values enable us to perform the continuum extrapolation that is almost a must have in such studies nowadays.
-It is worth mentioning that not all ensembles are used in every analysis.
-In individual analyses we select different ensembles based on necessity.
-We want to stress that, while the action density is stable and precise on the lattice, the auto-correlation in it is typically strong, especially at large flow times.
-Thus a careful error analysis is necessary.
-The details of the error analysis are provided in Appendix \ref{app:error-analysis}.
+The second block corresponds to the light quark mass of $m_s/m_l=5$ and $7.030 \leq \beta \leq 8.400$.
+This light quark mass is equivalent to the pion mass of about $320$ MeV in the continuum limit.
+These gauge configurations have been used as the zero temperature reference for the calculations at high temperature \cite{Bazavov:2017dsy,Bazavov:2023dci,Altenkort:2023oms} as well as for the determination of the heavy quark masses and strong coupling constant through the moments of quarkonium correlators \cite{Petreczky:2019ozv,Petreczky:2020tky}.
+As discussed in Ref. \cite{Bazavov:2017dsy} the generated gauge configurations for $\beta = 8.0$, 8.2 and 8.4 are at fixed topology for a given Monte-Carlo stream.
+However, we have streams that belong to different values of topological charge \cite{Bazavov:2017dsy} allowing us to estimate the effects of frozen topology for the quantities of interest as discussed below.